Carlisle RFC

 Carlisle Rugby Club is an English rugby union club based in Carlisle, Cumbria.
-The first XV team currently plays in North Premier, having reached the national levels of the sport for the first time in 2019.
-As well as a 1st XV, the club also operates men's 2nd XV (Crusaders) and 3rd XV (Hornets) sides and colts (under-19), a women's side (Cougars), and a number of junior sides for boys and girls aged 6 to 16.
+The first XV team currently plays in Counties 1 Cumbria.
+As well as a 1st XV, the club also operates men's 2nd XV (Crusaders), an occasional 3rd XV (Hornets) side, a Colts (under-18), a women's side (Cougars), and a number of junior sides for boys and girls aged 6 to 16.

 History

 Early years

 Carlisle were formed in 1873, with their first-ever game played at home against Scottish side Langholm.
 The club originally played in black jerseys, with a white Maltese cross added by 1879.
 In 1886, Carlisle claimed their first-ever silverware, winning the Cumberland Cup, a feat it repeated in 1908 and 1910.
 The club also regularly contributed players to the Cumberland county team, three of whom went on to play for England, including C.E.Chapman in 1884, and W.M.B.Nanson and J.R.Morgan in 1920.
 Having played home games at a number of locations in 1895 Carlisle moved to a permanent home at Warwick Road, with a grandstand put up in 1923.